HR Tech

 1. Be specific Employees appreciate being asked direct questions about what they like and dislike about their jobs.
 This makes them more likely to answer honestly.
 Make sure to ask open-ended questions as well, such as “What do you like most about your job?” and “What do you dislike most about your job?.”

 2. Keep it short You don't want the Employees to just click through the survey.
-Studies has also shown that a long survey leads to low response frequency, more about that here.
+Studies have also shown that a long survey leads to low response frequency, more about that here.
 Keep it short, a maximum of 10 questions, preferably even less.

 3. Ask a couple of open-ended questions With open-ended questions, you can get insights that standard rating questions just cannot provide.
 It is golden to put this kind of question in the end but you can also mix them up to make the survey more variated.
 The last question in a survey is smart to have as open-ended as it is rounding up the survey in a good way.